-Whether you are reading this as a business owner, corporate client, or an individual with constant FX transactions needs, or ad-hoc requirements to transfer large sums abroad or receive large sums from abroad, you should know that although international money transfer services often use the same marketing punchlines, there are distinct differences between them.
-This is where we come into play, after reviewing 80+ different companies that facilitate FX payments through them, we can direct to what you need.
+Whether you are reading this as a business owner, corporate client, or an individual with constant FX payment needs, or ad-hoc requirements to transfer large sums abroad or receive large sums from abroad, you should know that although international money transfer services often use the same marketing punchlines, there are distinct differences between them.
+This is where we come into play, after reviewing 80+ different companies that facilitate international payments denominated in fx through them, we can direct to who we think is the best fx payment provider currently.

 What do FX payment specialists offer customers?

-- Sending B2B FX payments to bank accounts abroad.
+- Sending FX payments (B2B, B2C or C2C) to bank accounts abroad.

 - Making currency exchange between self-owned bank accounts.